natikgadzhi/respawn-io/_posts/hello-world.md

 - Markdown is rendered using [`next-mdx-remote`](https://github.com/hashicorp/next-mdx-remote), so I can use `next/image`, or other callout, diagrams, or chart blocks.
 - Fathom analytics with [`fathom-client`](https://github.com/derrickreimer/fathom-client).
 The way it's plugged in the code is crap, but it works out of the box with Next routing.
+- Opengraph images are [generated with `@vercel/og`](https://github.com/natikgadzhi/respawn-io/commit/ab9ee315b62c094da27cb4e5cc7226d042fb2b19).
+This feels like dark magic and I have no idea how it works, but hey, it works.